omarmiatello/telegram-api-generator/example/telegram.md

     getFile(file_id: String)

 <p>Use this method to kick a user from a group, a supergroup or a channel.
-In the case of supergroups and channels, the user will not be able to return to the group on their own using invite links, etc., unless <a href="#unbanchatmember">unbanned</a> first.
+In the case of supergroups and channels, the user will not be able to return to the chat on their own using invite links, etc., unless <a href="#unbanchatmember">unbanned</a> first.
 The bot must be an administrator in the chat for this to work and must have the appropriate admin rights.
 Returns <em>True</em> on success.</p>

-    kickChatMember(chat_id: IntegerOrString, user_id: Integer, until_date: Integer)
+    kickChatMember(chat_id: IntegerOrString, user_id: Integer, until_date: Integer, revoke_messages: Boolean)

 <p>Use this method to unban a previously kicked user in a supergroup or channel.
 The user will <strong>not</strong> return to the group or channel automatically, but will be able to join via link, etc. The bot must be an administrator for this to work.
+By default, this method guarantees that after the call the user is not a member of the chat, but will be able to join it.
+So if the user is a member of the chat they will also be <strong>removed</strong> from the chat.
+If you don't want this, use the parameter <em>only_if_banned</em>.
 Returns <em>True</em> on success.</p>

-    unbanChatMember(chat_id: IntegerOrString, user_id: Integer)
+    unbanChatMember(chat_id: IntegerOrString, user_id: Integer, only_if_banned: Boolean)

 <p>Use this method to restrict a user in a supergroup.
 The bot must be an administrator in the supergroup for this to work and must have the appropriate admin rights.
 Pass <em>True</em> for all permissions to lift restrictions from a user.
 Returns <em>True</em> on success.</p>